d4rkr00t/css-comb-atom/README.md

   custom config that will be used if there aren't any configs in project directory.
 * Disabling config searching in project directory and use predefined or custom config.
 * Selected lines processing.
+* OnSave option for processing file on every save

 ## TODO: